Safe, Accountable, Flexible, Efficient Transportation Equity Act:

 Express Lanes Demonstration Program

-The new Express Lanes Demonstration Program will allow a total of 15 demonstration projects through 2009 to permit tolling to manage high levels of congestion, reduce emissions in a nonattainment or maintenance area, or finance added Interstate lanes for the purpose of reducing congestion.
+This new program will allow a total of 15 demonstration projects through 2009 to permit tolling to manage high levels of congestion, reduce emissions in a nonattainment or maintenance area, or finance added Interstate lanes for the purpose of reducing congestion.
 A State, public authority, or public or private entity designated by a State may apply.
-Eligible toll facilities include existing toll facilities, existing High Occupancy Vehicle (HOV) facilities, and a newly created toll lane.
+Eligible toll facilities include existing toll facilities, existing HOV facilities, and a newly created toll lane.
 Tolls charged on HOV facilities under this program must use pricing that varies according to time of day or level of traffic; for non-HOV, variable pricing is optional.
-Automatic toll collection is required, and the Secretary must promulgate a final rule specifying requirements, standards, or performance specifications to ensure interoperability within 180 days of enactment.
+Automatic toll collection is required, and the Secretary must promulgate a final rule specifying requirements, standards, or performance specifications to ensure interoperability within 180 days.

 Private Activity Bonds